Benjamin Graham is known as the “father of value investing” and his teachings have created a generation of value investing superinvestors.

 When Buffett became part of the partnership in 1969, he recommended his partners join the Sequoia Fund, which was started in 1970 by Bill Ruane, who Buffett had met in Ben Graham’s class.

 At the time Buffett wrote The Superinvestors of Graham-and-Doddsville, Tweedy and Brown was outperforming the S&P 500 by 13%, a spread worthy enough to call Tom Knapp a superinvestor.
 At the same time, Sequoia was outperforming the S&P 500 by 8%.
-However, as seen in Table 2 (below) the existing form of both the funds has been underperforming the market in recent years.
-One may wonder if any superinvestor of Graham-and-Doddsville still exists apart from Buffett, who just turned 87 years old.
-The closest superinvestor I can think of is Roy Ward, who retired from Cabot at the end of last month, leaving quite a bit of responsibility for the ‘new guy,’ me.
+However, the existing form of both the funds has been underperforming the market in recent years.
+One may wonder if any superinvestor of Graham-and-Doddsville still exists apart from Buffett, who recently turned 91 years old.

 Value Investing in a Nutshell

-The fundamentals of value investment have been time tested.
+The fundamentals of value investment have been time-tested.
 Followers of the value philosophy such as Warren Buffett, Seth Klarman and Howard Marks have amassed billions of dollars in their lifetimes.
-I will elaborate on the fundamentals of value investment in future updates, but in a nutshell, here are the basic tenets of value investing.
+Here are the basic tenets of value investing:

 - Shareholders as Business Partners